torrejonv/teranode/docs/stores/utxo.md

 6. **SQL**:
     - SQL-based relational database implementations like PostgreSQL, SQLite, or SQLite in-memory variant.

+Notice how some of the databases are in-memory, while others are persistent (and shared with other services).

-More details about the specific stores can be found in the [Technology](#technology) section.
+More details about the specific stores can be found in the [Technology](#5-technology) section.

 ## 3. UTXO - Data Model